 As I mentioned earlier, I don’t care for The Avengers.
 To date, as I write this, I have not seen a single movie in the Marvel Cinematic Universe.
-With there being so many movies at this point, I don’t think I can catch up and not get fatigued over it.
-Maybe one day I’ll sit down and watch Iron Man or Captain America: The First Avenger, but I don’t think I’m gonna chase the MCU gravy train.
+With there being so many movies at this point, I don’t think I could catch up and not get fatigued by the end of it.
+Maybe one day I’ll sit down and watch Iron Man or Captain America: The First Avenger, but I don’t think I’m gonna chase the MCU gravy train any time soon.

 So why was this particular item infamous?
 Well, apparently the company who made the oven mitts did not accommodate for extreme heat.
-Not long after it came out, there were reports of the glove melting and causing potential burns and damage to any person who actually used the thing for its intended purpose.
+Not long after it came out, there were reports of the glove melting, causing potential burns and damage to any person who actually used the thing for its intended purpose.
 Loot Crate would later apologize for the egregious mistake, offering to refund the item or swap it out for a different item.

 Thanos became a meme last year thanks to a spoiler in Avengers: Infinity War – at the time the most recent film – but I wouldn’t recommend trying to do that Thanos thing with these.
-Though, it’d be pretty hard to do with an oven mitt.
+Though, it’d be pretty hard to do with an oven mitt in the first place.

 Oh right, there was also a monthly pin along with the shirt and random goodies.
 And boy, is this gonna be an interesting one.